Where to stop along the Pacific Coast Highway

 But second, make sure you have a GPS if you actually want to drive along the coastal road.
 I took mine from home and downloaded US maps before I left for about $70.
 Money well spent, let me tell you.

-However if your GPS is as smart-alec as mine, he’ll try and take you on the shortest route rather than the most scenic.
-Hence taking off the wrong way for the first mile inland to the Los Angeles freeway.
-However, once onto him, we fooled him by putting coastal destinations along our route and adding new ones as we reached them.
+However if your GPS is a smart-alec like mine, it’ll try and take you on the shortest route via the I-5 rather than the scenic route.
+Hence my cousin Kate and I taking off the wrong way for the first mile inland to the Los Angeles freeway.
+However, once onto it, we fooled it by putting coastal destinations along our route and adding new towns as we went.

-Day 1 – Santa Barbara
+Day 1 – Santa Monica to Santa Barbara

-Pillow talk: Brisas del Mar
+Where to stay: Brisas del Mar

 Don’t miss: Camarillo Shopping Outlets

 From Santa Monica, coastal Highway 1 starts at beach level where views of the half-kilometre wide sandy beach stretches out to the ocean – perfect for sunset wine watching (although not whilst driving).

 Just 40 minutes north are the Camarillo Shopping Outlets.
 Three clusters of shops and eating places with brands like Gap, Banana Republic, Forever 21, North Face, Nine West, Calvin Klein, all at ridiculously cheap prices, although all end of summer stock when we went.

 Preferring to stay on the coastal road rather than head inland over the ranges, we teased the GPS with another little out-of-the-way coastal town on our way to Santa Barbara.
 Clearly you need a paper map for such deception, or at least Google maps on your phone (you don’t need anything with serious details).